UEFA coefficient: 2024–25 through 2026–27 seasons

+2021–22 through 2023–24 seasons

+2018–19 through 2020–21 seasons

 Prior to the 2018 club rankings, teams received the sum of their points earned over the last five seasons plus 20% of the club's association coefficient.

 Before 1999 a number of strong teams in the UEFA Cup were seeded such that those teams did not meet in the first two rounds.
 To determine these teams, the sum of the ratio of the number of points achieved to the number of games played by each team, was calculated for the past five seasons.

 Top club by period

 The following data indicate the top-ranked clubs in each 5-year period.
 Data prior to 1975–1979 period has been calculated, but precedes the first published by the Confederation and has merely informative value.

 Top-rated clubs listed by number of times they were top-ranked over a 5-year period since the first period officially analysed (1975–1979):

 Women's club coefficient

-The season coefficient of a club is calculated by adding the total number of points it obtains in a given season and 20% of its association's coefficient for that same season.
-A club's five-season coefficient is the cumulative total of its five season coefficients from the reference period and 20% of its association's five-season association's coefficient.
+A club's five-season coefficient is the cumulative total of its five-season coefficients from the reference period and 20% of its association's five-season association's coefficient.
 This ranking is used by UEFA to determine a club's seeding in club competition draws, including the qualifying and group stages of the UEFA Women's Champions League.

 The distribution of points is symmetrical to the distribution of points in association ranking.